-Are brave enough to ask Lizzy’s ghost in person if she really killed her parents?
+Are you brave enough to ask Lizzy’s ghost in person if she really killed her parents?

-Although every New England state has at least few covered bridges, Vermont brags the most, 106, as well as a covered bridge museum.
+Although every New England state has at least a few covered bridges, Vermont brags the most, with 106 and a covered bridge museum.

 23. Take a train ride through our mountains.

-Dinner trains, foliage journeys, Polar Expresses, the world’s oldest mountain-climbing train (up Mount Washington)- there are so many ways to enjoy the rails in New England.
+Dinner trains, foliage journeys, Polar Expresses, and the world’s oldest mountain-climbing train (up Mount Washington) are so many ways to enjoy the rails in New England.

 24. Tour the original Ben and Jerry’s Factory.